Otaiki1/metacrafters-advanced-solidity-2/README.md

 ## Description

-This project implements a "Buy Me a Drink" smart contract on the Ethereum blockchain.
+This project implements a "Buy Me a Drink" smart contract on the  blockchain.
 Users can contribute funds to the contract with personalized messages, view all transactions, and withdraw the collected funds.

 ## Getting Started